coraltk/.github/profile/README.md

 # coraltk.github.io
-The coral tech website 🐟
+We like coral and pastel colour palettes 🐟

 ## $ What is coral tech?